Requests for flexible working arrangements

 • are 55 or older

-• provide care or support to a member of their immediate family or household, who requires care or support because they are experiencing violence from their family.
+• are caring for or supporting an immediate family or household member who requires care or support because they are experiencing family and domestic violence.

 Examples of changes in working arrangements may include:

-• changes in hours of work (for example, reduction in hours worked, changes to start/finish times),
+• changes in hours of work (for example, reduction in hours worked, changes to start/finish times)

-• changes in patterns of work (for example, working ‘split-shifts’ or job sharing arrangements)
+• changes in patterns of work (for example, working ‘split shifts’ or job sharing arrangements)

 • changes in location of work (for example, working from home or another location).